VishnuSubramanian/learnjs/javascript.md

 # learnjs
 This read me file is for my reference.
 While learning javascript need to take notes on it.
+Javascript is Useful, Fun and available everywhere in the web.

     /************************* JavaScript ***********************/

 Javascript is a cross platform, object oriented scripting language.

+What is a Scripting Language?
+A script or scripting language is a computer language with a series of commands within a file that is capable of being executed without being compiled.
+Good examples of server side scripting languages include Perl, PHP, and Python.
+The best example of a client side scripting language is JavaScript.

 It is light-weight, small Language..
 Javascript is amazing..